-Learn to spot the red flags that a person has a Cluster B personality type and don’t minimize the very real risk riding with them in a car or being on the road at the same time they are does to people’s lives.
+Learn to spot the red flags that a person has a Cluster B personality type and do not minimize the very real risk riding with them in a car or being on the road at the same time they are is doing to other people’s lives.

 Police are starting to have the ability to know immediately that a person is likely to by NPD or ASPD simply from a quick check of their car computer.
 Friends and family members who know a person well can and should also be using their brains to decide whether or not a person has a chronic history of disregarding the lives and safety of everybody.